By Laurence Fletcher and Tommy Wilkes

 Some big-name hedge fund managers have been successfully betting on the gold price this year, including John Paulson and Paul Tudor Jones.

-Meanwhile, some managed futures funds -- whose investment decisions are dictated by computer models -- such as Man Group's
+Meanwhile, some managed futures funds -- whose investment decisions are dictated by computer models -- such as Man Group's <EMG.L> AHL and Winton Capital may have been hit by the fall in gold, although profits in other areas have offset the damage.

 The AHL fund has sold down much of its long position in gold in recent weeks -- one of the $23.9 billion fund's best-performing trades in 2011 -- after its models showed that the metal's price was losing its momentum, although it still has a small long position.